MicrosoftDocs/architecture-center/docs/framework/cost/provision-networking-services.md

     If you don't need to access the services globally, choose **Standard**.
 With this tier, you can connect to regions within the same zone at no additional cost.
 Outbound cross-zonal traffic incurs more cost.

 - **Unlimited Data plan**

     All inbound and outbound data transfer is included in the flat rate.
 There are two pricing tiers: **Standard** and **Premium**, which is priced higher.

-Calculate your utilization and choose a billing plan accordingly.
+Calculate your utilization and choose a billing plan.
 The **Unlimited Data plan** is recommended if you exceed about 68% of utilization.

 For more information, see [Azure ExpressRoute pricing](https://azure.microsoft.com/pricing/details/expressroute).